26.8.2020 - 9.1.2020

 What’s It Like to Be an Animal?

 What’s it Like to Be an Animal? introduces works from 8 Finnish contemporary artists Minna Herrala, Mari Keski-Korsu, Teemu Lehmusruusu, Toni Lehtola, Lotta Mattila, Mia Mäkelä, Kati Roover and Elina Ruohonen.

-The exhibition is based on evolution biologist and researcher Helena Telkänranta’s book (2015).
-Telkänranta is a Finnish researcher at the University of Helsinki and University of Bristol, UK.
+The exhibition is based on evolution biologist and scientist Helena Telkänranta’s book (2015).
+Helena Telkänranta specialises in animal behaviour, emotions and cognition.
+She has carried out research at the University of Bristol and University of Helsinki.
+She is currently working

 The exhibition helps us gain better understanding of human affection and behavior.
 It gives us better abilities to understand the other feelings and perceptions populate this planet.
-What are the joys, sorrows and passions that animals have?
-How far can animals’ knowledge and learning skills go?
-What actually are animal instincts?
 The exhibition highlights the ability and willingness to understand other beings’ perspective and experience.
 Using this ability is not making us dehumanized – but the opposite.

 Picture: Working process photo, Mari Keski-Korsu video installation Com Scire, photo by Elina Teitti